socs-kul/socs-kul.github.io/_tutorials/compiling-c.md

 1. Add C:/MinGW/bin to your PATH environment variables: `My Computer > Properties > Advanced > Environment Variables > Path`

 More extended instructions can be found here: <http://www.mingw.org/wiki/Getting_Started>.
-You can check if everything is working correctly by
+You can check if everything is working correctly by:

 1. Opening `Course Documents -> Exercise sessions`
 1. Creating the file `hello-world.c` with the example code at the top